DGBQ/HubitatProjects-Public/drivers/GooglePollenForecaster/README.md

 - Follow Hubitat conventions for drivers and include well-commented code.
 - See 📄 Contributing Guide for process and style rules.

-Please note that response times for reviews or merges may vary due to personal and professional commitments, but all thoughtful contributions will be read and appreciated.
+> 🟡Please note that response times for reviews or merges may vary due to personal
+>  and professional commitments, but all thoughtful contributions will be read and
+> appreciated.
+>
+> 💡 Tip: Respecting attribution helps keep open-source projects like this thriving, and it’s always fun to see how others experiment and build upon these drivers.

 ---